Slit-strip Ising boundary conformal field theory 1: Discrete and continuous function spaces: Introduction

 The square lattice Ising model is an archetype of such statistical physics models, and known results about it lend very strong support to the predicted general picture.
 But although there is thus virtually no doubt that the conformal field theory picture for the scaling limit of the Ising model is correct in an exact sense without approximations, there is still no mathematical result establishing a complete conformal field theory as the scaling limit of the critical Ising model, and one even struggles to find a precisely stated mathematical conjecture about it in the literature!

 The general goal of this series of articles is to remedy this situation by showing that the full algebraic structure of the conformal field theory generally conjectured to describe the scaling limit of the Ising model is indeed recovered in the scaling limit.
-More precisely, the combination of results proven in this series establishes that the fusion coefficients of the Ising model with locally monochromatic boundary conditions in slit-strip geometry converge in the scaling limit to the structure constants of the vertex operator algebra of the fermionic Ising boundary conformal field theory.
+More precisely, the combination of results proven in this series establishes that the fusion coefficients of the Ising model with locally monochromatic boundary conditions in slit-strip geometry (defined in~\cite{part-2} as renormalized limits of boundary correlation functions in lattice slit-strips) converge in the scaling limit to the structure constants of the vertex operator algebra of the fermionic Ising boundary conformal field theory.